sanchitdilipjain/cloudtrail-logs-athena/docs/index.md

 5. Retrieve insights from Athena table

-    - Console Sign-in activity: The below query display details such as user name, IP address, time of day, whether the login was from a mobile console version, and whether multi-factor authentication was used.
+    - AWS Sign-in activity: The below query provides user-level details with respect to the AWS console login event

-           SELECT useridentity.username,
+           SELECT *
-                     errormessage,
-                     sourceipaddress,
-                     eventtime,
-                     additionaleventdata
-            FROM default.TABLE_NAME
+            FROM cloudtrail_cloudtrail_logs
             WHERE eventname = 'ConsoleLogin'

-    - AWS event errors: The below query present the top 10 errors that have occurred from the start of the year.

-           SELECT count (*) AS TotalEvents,
-                     eventname,
-                     errorcode,
-                     errormessage
-           FROM default.TABLE_NAME
-           WHERE errorcode is NOT null
-                    AND eventtime >= '2021-03-01T00:00:00Z'
-           GROUP BY  eventname, errorcode, errormessage
-           ORDER BY  TotalEvents DESC limit 10